SICKAG/collage/docs/docs/concepts.md

 An HTML Document enhanced this way is called a [**context**](#context)

 > Behind the scenes Collage relies on iframe integration and the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) api.
+>
+> When using Collage to create and embed micro frontends, always consider the common security rules for iframes.
+>
+> Here is a quick overview: https://blogs.halodoc.io/iframe-security-threats-and-the-prevention/
+>

 ## Context